cors-errors/cors-errors.github.io/_faq/cdc8.md

 Let's consider a website running at `http://localhost:8080` making AJAX requests to `http://localhost:3000`.
 The ports don't match so they have different *origins*.
 We're in CORS territory.

 However, a *cookie domain* is not the same thing as an *origin*.
-Cookies for both of these server will have a domain of *localhost*.
+Cookies for both of these servers will have a domain of *localhost*.
 The port is ignored.
 So from a cookie-domain perspective they count as the same site.

 Keep in mind that cookies were introduced to the web a long time ago.
 If they were introduced from scratch today they